Karla Godoy Da Costa Lima feels like it’s her calling to empower other women.

 “I hope to show other countries what has been happening in the ‘Global South,’” Karla said.
 “I would like to show them that there are young women mobilizing each other to build a sustainable future.
 I also expect to be inspired by the amazing leaders who will be attending the conference.”

-This story was originally published by M Global.
+A version of this story was originally published by M Global.